Gene Therapy for Type 1 Diabetes Aims to Eliminate Daily Insulin Injections

 Currently, Sollinger and his colleagues are trying to increase the time interval between treatment injections from six week to six months.
 Insulete is currently seeking permission from the FDA to begin phase one trials in humans in spring 2014.

-In the US, approximately 1 to1.5 million patients, most of them children, have been diagnosed with T1DM.
-The economic cost in the US is estimated at $8 to $14 billion per year.
+In the US, approximately 1 to 1.5 million patients, most of them children, have been diagnosed with T1DM.
+The economic cost in the United States is estimated at $8 billion to $14 billion per year.
 The study was funded, in part, by a grant from the Juvenile Diabetes Research Foundation and the Roche Organ Transplant Foundation.

 Date Published: 07/22/2013